 Keep in mind that the more you want, the higher the price range of the treadmill.

 Why not make your workout as enjoyable as it can be?
 Some things, like a water bottle holder, feel necessary, whereas other conveniences are just an added bonus.
 Here are a few options you might consider:

 Lastly, a big thing to consider is space.
 What’s your place like?
-Do you have room for a huge, commercial-sized treadmill, or do you need something compact that folds?
+Do you have room for a huge, commercial-sized treadmill, or do you need more compact exercise equipment that folds?
 Technology today means you can push a button and the treadmill folds in half on its own.

 You might also look at the portability of the machine.
 If you know you will be moving the treadmill often, then getting wheels and a lighter weight machine might be necessary.

-The best treadmill for your home is going to largely depend on your goals.
-You need to find one that matches your budget, your fitness goals and your space demands, among other factors.
+The best treadmill for home is going to largely depend on your goals.
+You need to find one that matches your budget, your fitness goals, and your space demands, among other factors.

 What is the best inexpensive treadmill?

 In the treadmill world, inexpensive would be something under $1,000.
-I like both treadmill lines from Horizon Fitness because they offer a lot, like lifetime warranty, some nice tech features and decent durability.
+I like both treadmill lines from Horizon Fitness because they offer a lot, like a lifetime warranty, some nice tech features, and decent durability.

 Are cheap treadmills worth it?

 Even still, you get what you pay for.
-Budget-friendly motorized treadmills are notorious for having issues with motors that need to be replaced, belts wearing out and necessary adjustment to tension.
+Budget-friendly motorized treadmills are notorious for having issues with motors that need to be replaced, belts wearing out, and necessary adjustment to tension (How to fix a treadmill).
 There are good treadmills in the $700-$900 range that are friendlier to your wallet – and have financing options – and will last much longer than the $200-$300 options.